avajs/ava/docs/01-writing-tests.md

 Available properties:

-* `file`: path to the test file
+* `file`: path to the test file, as a file URL string
-* `snapshotDirectory`: directory where snapshots are stored
+* `snapshotDirectory`: directory where snapshots are stored, as a file URL string

-In AVA 4 these are file URL strings.

 ```js
 const test = require('ava');